 Lora O’Brien is a modern Draoí (Druid) – a practitioner and priest of indigenous Irish magic and spirituality, in the simplest terms.
 She managed one of Ireland’s most important sacred sites – Cruachán/Rathcroghan – for a decade, co-organised Ireland’s national Pagan festival (Féile Draíochta) through its lifespan until 2015, and is a co-founder and legal celebrant with Pagan Life Rites Ireland.

 She has been teaching all of this Pagan stuff since around 2000, when she began working for one of the biggest online witchcraft forums in the world (at the time)… though she’s been doing all of the Pagan stuff a lot longer than that.
-Her whole life, really, in hindsight, but consciously since 1994 (when she was just 16 and read her first book).
+Her whole life, really, in hindsight, but consciously since 1994 (when she was just 16 and read a book on Paganism).
 She started her relationship with the Irish Pagan Goddess Mórrígan in 2004, just before her first book was traditionally published… and the rest as they say, is history!

-She lives in County Waterford with her partner Jon O’Sullivan (An Scéalaí Beag) and two of her three children (here follows the obligatory ‘pets’ listing of the author bio)… and a dog and two snakes.
+She lives in County Waterford with her partner Jon O’Sullivan (An Scéalaí Beag) and two of her three children (here follows the obligatory ‘pets’ listing of the author bio)… and a dog and a snake.
 There is currently no possibility of cats in her life, and for this she has an occasional sad.

-If you want to email, you can do that through the Mailing List – Just Hit Reply and you’ll get a response!
+If you want to contact Lora O’Brien by email, you can do that by joining the Mailing List Community – Just Hit Reply to any of the messages we send out, and she will be able to read your message – then you’ll get a response from IPS Admin!

 (Unfortunately, Lora does not have the time or resources to personally respond to every email at present.
 Personal consultation with her partner Jon can be accessed here.)